Join us Wednesday, May 23, 2018 at 2-3:00PM EDT for the latest in our tax reform readiness webcast series.

-Watch the replay of the latest in our tax reform readiness webcast series.
+Watch the latest in our tax reform readiness webcast series.

 The Treasury and the IRS have released Notice 2018-26, signalling intent to issue regulations related to mandatory repatriation (the 'toll tax').
 Notice 2018-26 is the third notice issued as part of the transition to a new territorial tax regime under the 2017 Tax Reform Reconciliation Act, also known as the ‘Tax Cuts and Jobs Act.’